Finch College: Location

-Finch was located in Manhattan's Upper East Side, an area of wealthy residents and one of the most expensive real estate districts in the United States.
+Finch was located on Manhattan's Upper East Side, an area of wealthy residents and one of the most expensive real estate districts in the United States.
 Nearby women's colleges included Marymount Manhattan College and Hunter College, both of which became coed in the cultural shift of the 1960s.
 The college's campus consisted of a grouping of townhouses on East 78th Street, between Madison Avenue and Park Avenue.

 The Finch campus housed several resources for the public, including the Finch College Museum of Art and the Little Lenox Theatre.

 Since Finch College closed in 1976, most of its former campus has been used by the Ramaz School, a Modern Orthodox Jewish preparatory school.

 The college

-In 1952, Finch began offering a four-year college curriculum in most liberal arts fields, leading to a Bachelor's degree.
+In 1952, Finch began offering a four-year college curriculum in most liberal arts fields, leading to a bachelor's degree.
 Finch was noted for its international focus and diversity among learning levels.
 Many students came from abroad, often from high-income areas.
 In 1960, the college launched its study abroad program, the Finch Intercontinental Study Plan.
 It also offered special tuition assistance and tutoring to students from minority and lower-class backgrounds.

 In its later years, the college was best known for its strong art program.
-Several noted artists taught courses or displayed at the college, including Edmond Casarella and Hedda Sterne.
+Several noted artists, including Edmond Casarella and Hedda Sterne, taught courses or displayed at the college.
 Finch established the Finch College Museum of Art in 1959.
-It published more than 100 books on art, especially art history.
+It has published more than 100 books on art, especially art history.

 Closure

 By 1970, Finch, like most other women's colleges, was struggling to attract students against the competition of the coeducation movement that began in the 1960s.
-It had fewer than 400 students and applications declined in the period following the Vietnam War.
+It had fewer than 400 students, and applications declined in the period following the Vietnam War.
 Many families sought more diverse schools.

 Although Finch had maintained its tuition among the highest in the country, reflecting its traditional status as a school for young women from wealthy backgrounds, the college's endowment was too small to generate sufficient income to support its operation.
 It was not successful in attracting federal funding to subsidize tuition for lower-income students, nor could it merge with another college.

 In 1975, Finch's president, Rodney O. Felder, announced his intent to close the college.
 Finch formally closed the next year, passing its student records to Marymount Manhattan College.